Maya Rupert: Personal life

 Rupert grew up in Joshua Tree, California and attended Yucca Valley High School where she was Miss Yucca Valley 1998.
 In 2009, Rupert was temporarily removed from the Miss Yucca Valley website after voicing concern to then-pageant runners that the decision to hold the pageant at a private Christian high school that heavily campaigned for Prop 8 "might discourage lesbians or transgender girls from participating in the scholarship event."
 Rupert's name was ultimately returned to the website.

 Rupert graduated from Berkeley Law School in 2006 and U.C.
 Santa Barbara in 2003.

+Rupert lived and worked in San Antonio, Texas.
+Currently, she "lives in Washington, DC with her cats."